Miss Earth 2022

-Miss Earth 2022 was the 22nd Miss Earth pageant, held on November 29, 2022 at the Okada Manila in Parañaque, Metro Manila, Philippines.
+Miss Earth 2022 was the 22nd edition of the Miss Earth pageant, held at the Okada Manila in Parañaque, Metro Manila, Philippines, on 29 November 2022.

-Destiny Wagner of Belize crowned Mina Sue Choi of South Korea as her successor at the end of the event.
-This is the first time South Korea won the Miss Earth pageant, one of the Big Four international beauty pageants.
-In the same event, her elemental court are crowned: Sheridan Mortlock of Australia as Miss Earth – Air, Nadeen Ayoub of Palestine as Miss Earth – Water, and Andrea Aguilera of Colombia as Miss Earth – Fire.

 The competition returned to the Philippines into a standard format for the first time since 2019, after easing travel restrictions surrounding the COVID-19 pandemic.

+At the end of the event, Destiny Wagner of Belize crowned Mina Sue Choi of South Korea as Miss Earth 2022.
+This is the first time South Korea won the Miss Earth pageant.
+Her elemental court are crowned In the same event: Sheridan Mortlock of Australia as Miss Earth-Air, Nadeen Ayoub of Palestine as Miss Earth-Water, and Andrea Aguilera of Colombia as Miss Earth-Fire.

+Contestants from eighty-five countries and territories participated in this year's pageant.
 The pageant was hosted by James Deakin for the sixth consecutive time and anchored by Miss Earth 2015 Angelia Ong, Miss Earth 2017 Karen Ibasco and Miss Earth 2019 Nellys Pimentel.

 Background

 Location and date

+On 19 August 2022, the Miss Earth Organization announced that the pageant will be held in a hybrid format after holding the competition as a virtual pageant for the past two years.
+The competition has virtual and on-ground activities held in different parts of the Philippines.
+Following the announcement regarding the holding of the first physical coronation night since the COVID-19 pandemic, the Miss Earth Organization announced on 8 October 2022 that the competition will be held at Okada Manila, Parañaque, Metro Manila on 29 November 2022.

-The Swimsuit competition was held in Zamboanga City on November 16 and the grand coronation night on November 29, 2022, which were announced during the virtual competitions.
+The Swimsuit competition was held in Zamboanga City on 16 November and the grand coronation night on November 29, 2022, which were announced during the virtual competitions.

 Selection of participants

-Contestants from 86 countries and territories were selected to compete in the pageant.
+Contestants from eighty-five countries and territories were selected to compete in the pageant.
 Fourteen of these delegates were appointees to their national titles after being a runner-up of their national pageant or being selected through a casting process, while four were selected to replace the original dethroned winner.

+Replacements

 Eunike Suwandi, Putri Bumi Indonesia 2021, was originally scheduled to represent Indonesia in the competition.
 However, Putri Bumi Indonesia lost the franchise to the Mahakarya Duta Pesona Indonesia Organization, who is now in charge of selecting a representative to Miss Earth.
 Karina Basrewan was appointed to represent Miss Earth through a closed-door selection process.
 Brielle Simmons, the second runner-up of Miss Earth USA 2022, was appointed to represent the United States after Natalia Salmon, lost the title for unknown reasons.
 Elizabeth Gasiba, Miss Earth Venezuela 2022, was replaced by Oriana Pablos, third runner-up of Miss Venezuela 2019, due to academic reasons.
 Chileshe Wakumelo, Miss Earth Zambia 2022, has already competed in some preliminary activities but withdrew due to undisclosed reasons.
 She was replaced by the first runner-up of Miss Earth Zambia 2019, Joyce Mwansa.